IamPyu/orm64/README.md

 Instead Orm64 will be labelled as "an API layer for creating Software with Lua.".

-Which makes features like "Users" useless and bloated, *which is good*.
+Which makes features like "Users" useless and bloated, *which is good (Just kidding!)*.

+## License and Contributing

+Orm64 is licensed under the MIT License.
+You are free to copy, modify, distribute, and sublicense this project.

+Media created by me in this project are licensed under also under the MIT license because I don't want to use another license.

 ## Roadmap